-When asked about Low Rolling Resistance (LRR) tires, one successful tire retailer referred to them as “Black Magic,” lamenting that there’s no easy way to help consumers compare one LRR tire with another, or to compare LRR tires with non-LRR tires.
+When asked about Low Rolling Resistance (LRR) tires, one successful tire retailer referred to them as “Black Magic,” lamenting that there’s no easy way to help consumers compare one LRR tire with another or to compare LRR tires with non-LRR tires.

-While commercial truck tires have a SmartWay program behind them, which measure the low rolling resistance of tires, passenger tires and light truck tires don’t.
+While commercial truck tires have a SmartWay program behind them, which measures the low rolling resistance of tires, passenger tires and light truck tires don’t.
 That type of data is more readily available in Europe, but not here in North America.
 So retailers who sell into the passenger and light truck segment of the market are left to their own devices when helping consumers decide which LRR tires are best for their needs.

 Explaining LRR to consumers

 While there are clear benefits to LRR tires, according to Greg Cressman, Technical Services Director for Yokohama Tire Canada, they come at a cost that consumers need to wrap their minds around.
 “You’ve got to make the consumer understand that there’s no free lunch when it comes to tires,” he says.
 “Tire have so many jobs and responsibilities that there’s always a balancing act and a need for compromise.”

 In other words, tires have to offer grip, comfort, longevity, handling, and they even have to limit noise.
 “And now we’re adding low rolling resistance to the mix,” Cressman adds, “but that doesn’t come without a cost.
 The user should be aware of that cost, and it’s the dealer’s responsibility to make sure users understand what they’re getting.”